The Funeral Home and The Medical Examiner

 So if your loved one died unexpectedly, violently, or without an apparent cause of death, the authorities may call in the Medical Examiner, and the body may then be taken to the Medical Examiner’s morgue for an examination to be performed.
 Medical Response teams and law enforcement officers are required to call in the Medical Examiner if they arrive at the scene of a death where they determine the cause of death to need investigation.

-Funeral directors are also required to follow certain guidelines regarding referring death cases to the Medical Examiner if certain circumstances are evident.
+Funeral directors must also follow certain guidelines regarding referring death cases to the Medical Examiner if certain circumstances are evident.
 So, if a funeral director is called to make a residential collection and feels that the circumstances surrounding the death may not be clearly apparent, he is obligated to call the Medical Examiner.

 Will an autopsy be performed if the body is at the Medical Examiners?